Kernix13/javascript-cheat-sheet/notes.md

 Number Methods

-toExponential() — Returns the string with a rounded number written as exponential notation toFixed() — Returns the string of a number with a specified number of decimals toPrecision() — String of a number written with a specified length toString() — Returns a number as a string valueOf() — Returns a number as a number
+- toExponential() — Returns the string with a rounded number written as exponential notation
+- toFixed() — Returns the string of a number with a specified number of decimals
+- toPrecision() — String of a number written with a specified length
+- toString() — Returns a number as a string
+- valueOf() — Returns a number as a number

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>

 ## Dates

-Pulling Date and Time Values
+Pulling Date and Time Values:
-getDate() — Get the day of the month as a number (1-31) getDay() —  The weekday as a number (0-6) getFullYear() — Year as a four-digit number (yyyy) getHours() — Get the hour (0-23) getMilliseconds() — The millisecond (0-999) getMinutes() — Get the minute (0-59) getMonth() —  Month as a number (0-11) getSeconds() — Get the second (0-59) getTime() — Get the milliseconds since January 1, 1970 getUTCDate() — The day (date) of the month in the specified date according to universal time (also available for day, month, full year, hours, minutes etc.) parse — Parses a string representation of a date and returns the number of milliseconds since January 1, 1970
+- getDate() — Get the day of the month as a number (1-31)
+- getDay() —  The weekday as a number (0-6)
+- getFullYear() — Year as a four-digit number (yyyy)
+- getHours() — Get the hour (0-23)
+- getMilliseconds() — The millisecond (0-999)
+- getMinutes() — Get the minute (0-59)
+- getMonth() —  Month as a number (0-11)
+- getSeconds() — Get the second (0-59)
+- getTime() — Get the milliseconds since January 1, 1970
+- getUTCDate() — The day (date) of the month in the specified date according to universal time (also available for day, month, full year, hours, minutes etc.)
+- parse — Parses a string representation of a date and returns the number of milliseconds since January 1, 1970

 Set Part of a Date
-setDate() — Set the day as a number (1-31) setFullYear() — Sets the year (optionally month and day) setHours() — Set the hour (0-23) setMilliseconds() — Set milliseconds (0-999) setMinutes() — Sets the minutes (0-59) setMonth() — Set the month (0-11) setSeconds() — Sets the seconds (0-59) setTime() — Set the time (milliseconds since January 1, 1970) setUTCDate() — Sets the day of the month for a specified date according to universal time (also available for day, month, full year, hours, minutes etc.)
+- setDate() — Set the day as a number (1-31)
+- setFullYear() — Sets the year (optionally month and day)
+- setHours() — Set the hour (0-23)
+- setMilliseconds() — Set milliseconds (0-999)
+- setMinutes() — Sets the minutes (0-59)
+- setMonth() — Set the month (0-11)
+- setSeconds() — Sets the seconds (0-59)
+- setTime() — Set the time (milliseconds since January 1, 1970)
+- setUTCDate() — Sets the day of the month for a specified date according to universal time (also available for day, month, full year, hours, minutes etc.)

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>